sarker2018/Project-Management/agile.md

 * Customer collaboration over contract negotiations
 * Responding to change over following a plan
 # AGILE PRINCIPLE

+* Our highest priority is to satisfy the customer through early and continuous delivery of valuable software.
+* Welcome changing requirements, even late in development.
+Agile processes harness change for the customer’s competitive advantage.

+# The Declaration of Interdependence
 # AGILE VALUES